 - The Alcoholic: Mac's drinking wrecked his highly successful music career and destroyed his family.

-- Bittersweet Ending: Sue Ann dies tragically and senselessly when her drunk husband crashes their car.
+- Bittersweet Ending: Sue Ann dies tragically and senselessly when her Drunk Driver husband crashes their car.
 But Mac has found new happiness with Rosa Lee and Sonny, and he may even be starting his music career again.

 - Bratty Teenage Daughter: Sue Ann, determined to rebel against her mother.
 First she looks up her father against Dixie's wishes, then she does worse by getting married.